EibhlinNicColla/Get-Good/README.md

-# Get-Good
+# Get-Good: Practical Advice for Autodidacts, Skill Junkies, and Polymaths
-Practical advice for autodidacts, skill junkies, and polymaths
+This is a book.
+Incredible.